peterkaminski/sylph/README.md

-# Sylph - conversational interaction with OpenAI Chat Completion API
+# Sylph - conversation with the OpenAI Chat Completion API

-Sylph is a Python script that interacts with the OpenAI Chat Completion API to generate responses based on a given input JSON file.
+Sylph is a command-line Python script that interacts with the OpenAI Chat Completion API, the API version of ChatGPT.

 The cool thing about Sylph: the input and output JSON structures are identical, enabling conversational loops.
-Just append a new message in the output and feed it back as input!
+Just append a new `user` message in the output and feed it back as input!

 Sylph was first created by Peter Kaminski and ChatGPT (GPT-4) on 2023-03-21.
 Peter guided ChatGPT, and ChatGPT wrote all the code.
 See the [[Names]] and [[Prompts]] Markdown files and the Git commit log for background.
 See [[Roadmap]] for thoughts on future development.